Function Health: in-depth breakdown

 Function Health provides two comprehensive lab visits per year.
 The first annual test includes 100+ biomarkers, followed by a mid-year test with 60+ biomarkers to track changes and progress.

-Function Health offers both a web dashboard, iPhone app, and Android apps where you can view your results, track trends over time, and access your health data.
-The interface is designed to make complex biomarker data accessible, and honestly just looks a lot better than the built-in Quest report.
+The Function Health web dashboard at functionhealth.com lets you view your results, explore each biomarker in detail, and access your health data from any browser.
+The interface is clean and modern, making complex biomarker data accessible.
+Honestly, it just looks a lot better than the built-in Quest report.

 Function Health operates outside the insurance system.
 On the bright side, this means the pricing is transparent.
 On the other hand, some of the biomarkersare covered by insurance, so I have to feel like there's a cheaper version of this.